 Benefits of cloud services for healthcare

-Today, cloud services provide a range of benefits, from improving patient care, offering access to new capabilities and driving efficiency, to ensuring high safety standards and eliminating waste as a beneficial side effect.
+Today, cloud healthcare services provide a range of benefits, from improving patient care, offering access to new capabilities and driving efficiency, to ensuring high safety standards and eliminating waste as a beneficial side effect.

 The main benefits of cloud services is the ability to improve data storage and offer a standardised platform.
 In the past, healthcare providers had to deal with extensive paper trails of medical histories.
 Over time the healthcare providers replaced paper with various PC programs and systems that handled records and offered basic analytics – all of which required in-house equipment to store and run.
 Cloud services can now store all of this data, provide redundancy and add further value by way of sophisticated analytics capabilities.
 In-house IT teams do not need to maintain physical servers, and the information can be made available remotely to anyone and from any device.